DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 ### Decision making

 **Should it be a 1:1 transfer from paper book to ebook?**
 This is the traditional view.
 The book is a unique, one off publication.
 A lot of different people working on separate parts of the project, but all towards one single goal: the end product, mostly print, sometimes translated 1:1 to an ebook.

 With text oriented files this may seem the most straightforward, maybe even the only useful way.
 There is not more than text, perhaps accompanied by a couple of images.
 Most important is e.g. to get references right, and a nice advantage is that making an index will be much easier digitally.

 **What are alternative possibilities?**
-What is possible when using a hybrid workflow, focused as much on e-publications as on print?
+What is possible when using a hybrid workflow, focused as much on epublications as on print?
 (Next to having digital publications running naturally from the workflow, instead of having to be forced out of the print oriented workflow, of course)

 * Version control can be more transparant
 * Adding elements other than text (videos, (color) images, links)